MicrosoftDocs/win32/desktop-src/Intl/about-input-method-manager.md

 ---
-Description: 'Use of the IMM functionality in your IME-aware application relieves users of the need to remember all possible character values.' ms.assetid: '43b3e561-b844-4688-ab3d-d99f92ed140e'
+Description: Use of the IMM functionality in your IME-aware application relieves users of the need to remember all possible character values. ms.assetid: 43b3e561-b844-4688-ab3d-d99f92ed140e
-title: About Input Method Manager
+title: About Input Method Manager ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # About Input Method Manager